MCCLab Head: Dr Fabia Franco – firstname.lastname@example.org

-I studied in Italy, first at the University of Padua (BSc/MSc Experimental Psychology, Summa cum Laude) and was awarded the Italian Society of Psychology prize for best pre-doctoral dissertation (yrs.
-1980-82), and then at the University of Bologna (PhD Developmental Psychology).
+I studied in Italy, first at the University of Padua (BSc/MSc Experimental Psychology, Summa cum Laude) for which I was awarded the Italian Society of Psychology prize for best pre-doctoral dissertation (yrs.
+1980-82), and then at the University of Bologna for my PhD in Developmental Psychology.

 I worked as Post-doctoral Research Scholar at the University of Stirling where I worked with George Butterworth at the Infant Study Unit, thanks to initial grants from the Italian CNR and the European Science Foundation, followed by two grants from the ESRC in which I was co-investigator.

 I became a tenured lecturer at the University of Padua in 1991.
 Following a sabbatical period at the University of Cambridge, I relocated to London for family reasons in 1998, when I joined Middlesex University.
 I have established the Middlesex babyLab, a research laboratory dedicated to infant research and including observation facilities with AV digital support, sound-isolating booth, preferential looking/listening, Tobii eye-tracking, Bioradio for physiological measures.
 More recently, I have established an interdisciplinary research group, the Music Cognition and Communication Lab (MCC Lab).

 I am a member of The British Psychological Society / Developmental Section, the Society for Music Psychology Research and Education, and I am Life Member of Clare Hall (Cambridge).

 Languages spoken: English (fluent), French (fluent), Italian (native), Spanish (basic).

 I am an amateur classical singer, I am trying to learn to play the piano and I have recently joined the choir Cambridge Voice Company.